Gayathri-Nagarajan/ExData_Plotting1/README.md

 ## Introduction

+This is Gayathri's version of the coursera project work for week1 ( exploratory data analysis).
 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning